nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />

+*Figure A.0.2: Sequence Diagram of main components when executing Delete Command*

 Each of the four main components (also shown in the diagram above)

 * defines its *API* in an `interface` with the same name as the Component.